mdLn1/UniversityWebDev/README.md

    **-g means that everything is installed globally**

-3. Create a folder and go to its location in a terminal (Command Prompt for windows)
+3. Create a folder then go inside the folder location through a terminal (Command Prompt for windows)

 4. Type in the console: